 If you’ve purchased a planter from the store, then they’re likely to have a tag listing the dimensions of the container.
 However, if you’ve chosen to build your own raised beds, you’ll need to take the measurements yourself.

 Determine the width of the area as well as the length and depth in inches of the box and then multiply those values to get the volume in cubic inches.

-For example, pull out your tape measure for this because in math class we remember that length times width gives us the area, but we’ll need the volume for this: if a planter box measures 20 inches long by 12 inches wide by 6 inches deep, it has a volume of 1,440 cubic inches.
+For example, pull out your measuring tape for this because in math class we remember that length times width gives us the area, but we’ll need the volume for this: if a planter box measures 20 inches long by 12 inches wide by 6 inches deep, it has a volume of 1,440 cubic inches.

 Divide your box measurements by 1,728, which is the number of inches in a cubic foot, to determine the cubic foot volume of your box.
 In this case, the planter box would be 0.83 cubic feet, or just over three-quarters of a cubic foot.

 How Much Potting Mix Do I Need

 When filling pots and other containers with soil, a general rule to follow is to fill them and stop when you reach 1 to 2 inches below the rim.
 When it comes to volume measurement, you can allocate the following for different sized pots and baskets (you’ll need to pull out your measuring tape again):

 - 4 inch pot (10 cm) = 1 pint (0.5L)